How a Louisville Personal Injury Lawyer Can Help

 Nursing Home / Elder Abuse

 If you’ve been injured by someone else’s carelessness or negligence, don’t delay!
-Call a Louisville personal injury lawyer at 502-584-9511.
+Call a Louisville personal injury attorney at 502-584-9511.
 At Schafer Law, initial consultations are always free, and you don’t pay unless we win!